Methotrexate is one of the most commonly prescribed arthritis medicines. Learn what to expect if you take it.

-Methotrexate is one of the mainstays of treatment for inflammatory forms of arthritis, including rheumatoid arthritis (RA) psoriatic arthritis and juvenile idiopathic arthritis, because it not only reduces pain and swelling, but it can actually slow joint damage and disease progression over time.
-That’s why methotrexate is known as a disease-modifying anti-rheumatic drug (DMARD).
+Methotrexate is one of the mainstays of treatment for inflammatory forms of arthritis.
+It not only reduces pain and swelling, but it can actually slow joint damage and disease progression over time.
+That’s why methotrexate is known as a disease-modifying antirheumatic drug (DMARD).
+Many rheumatologists use methotrexate as first-line therapy for patients with rheumatoid arthritis (RA), psoriatic arthritis (PsA) and juvenile idiopathic arthritis.

-Methotrexate isn’t new – it’s been part of RA treatment for three decades.
+Methotrexate isn’t new – it’s been part of RA treatment for more than three decades.
 Researchers first developed this drug in the 1940s as a cancer treatment.
-Then in 1985, a study published in the New England Journal of Medicine showed that it relieved pain, swelling and other symptoms in people with RA.
+Then in 1985, scientists discovered that it relieved pain, swelling and other symptoms in people with RA.
 Three years later, methotrexate won FDA approval for treating RA, and it soon became the treatment of choice for people with this condition and other forms of inflammatory arthritis as well.

-Most people with RA who use methotrexate – and about 90 percent of patients with this form of arthritis do use the drug at some point – take it by mouth.
-Typically people will start with a weekly dose of 7.5 to 10 mg, equal to three or four pills.
+About 90% of RA patients use methotrexate at some point.
+Typically you will start with a weekly dose of 7.5 to 10 mg taken by mouth – equal to three or four pills.
 If that doesn’t help with symptoms, the doctor may raise your dosage to 20 to 25 mg per week, or as high a dose as you can tolerate.

 When pills alone won’t calm your symptoms, your doctor might give you subcutaneous methotrexate – a shot given under the skin.
 Taking the drug this way puts more of it into your system without increasing side effects.
-You can administer methotrexate yourself using an auto-injector.
+You can give the methotrexate shot to yourself using an auto-injector.